You are here

 The Bachelor of Science in Computer Science prepares students for a variety of careers in programming, web and systems security, government defense, forensics, and information management and analysis.

-Students will receive hands-on experience by working in many mainstream areas of Computer Programming such as algorithms, programming languages, compilers, databases, Artificial Intelligences and more.
+Students will receive hands-on experience by working in many mainstream areas of Computer Programming such as algorithms, programming languages, compilers, databases, Artificial Intelligence and more.

 Because the B.S. in Computer Science has specific entrance and degree requirements, it is highly recommended that students first meet with an academic advisor to ensure that they have met the following requirements before submitting their application for admission to The University of Arizona: